Applicable Employee Classes:

 The University will take prompt and effective steps to end any sexual or gender-based harassment and discrimination, assault and/or sexual violence as well as to eliminate any hostile environment.
 It will take prompt and effective steps to prevent the recurrence of the prohibited conduct, and remedy any effects on the victim or others as appropriate.

-This policy and the procedures for addressing complaints apply to all forms ofsex discrimination, including sexual and gender based harassment, assault, and violence, occurring in all of the University's programs and activities, including when:
+This policy and the procedures for addressing complaints apply to all forms of sex discrimination, including sexual and gender based harassment, assault, and violence, occurring in all of the University's programs and activities, within the United States, including when:

 1 A third party is an individual who is not a member of the University community (faculty, staff, or student) such as a visitor or guest, contractor, alum, or student from another institution.

 Title IX of the Educational Amendments of 1972 prohibits gender discrimination at institutions of higher education.
-The University prohibits gender discrimination in any of its programs or activities.
+The University prohibits gender discrimination in any of its programs or activities, including admissions and employment.
 Sexual discrimination, including sexual assault, stalking, and other kinds of sexual violence, is a form of gender discrimination.
-This policy and its related procedures apply to complaints alleging all forms of gender discrimination (including sexual harassment, stalking, sexual assault, and sexual violence).
+This policy and its related procedures apply to complaints alleging all forms of gender discrimination (including sexual harassment, stalking, domestic violence, dating violence, sexual assault, and sexual violence).
 For the purposes of this policy, references to sexual misconduct include all forms of sex discrimination, including sexual and gender-based harassment, assault, and violence.

 Anyone experiencing any conduct that he or she believes to be retaliatory (or retaliatory harassment) should immediately report it to the Title IX Coordinator using the contact information below.

 Florida Institute of Technology has designated a Title IX Coordinator to coordinate compliance with and respond to inquiries concerning Title IX.
 A report of a violation of this policy should be made to: